This post may contain affiliate links, meaning I may get a small monetary kickback. More info

 If you're still with me, I apologize for my mini UX rant.
 Let me simplify this argument:

-it's best to make your blog straightforward for all of your readers, no matter how they come across your blog.
+It's best to make your blog straightforward for all of your readers, no matter how they find your blog.

 How you choose to organize your blog on the back end is up to you, but how you choose to present the chaos is what's most important.

 I'm guilty of information overload myself.
 This old sidebar is just craziness.

 Who is going to sift through a long list of categories and subcategories?

 My guess is only me, and even I have a hard time discerning what posts should be where.

 Give your labels some love.
 Strip down the number of categories you list on your blog to the main categories.
 Your readers will thank you.

 It's a lot of work.
 Believe me.
 So if you're feeling lazy and are feeling the pull not to streamline your categories and tags, here are some questions I fought against myself.

 SEO is going to be best represented in other ways on your blog these days.
 The really important, instantly-controllable elements of SEO?: